Star Gladiator: Characters

-Gamof Gohgry: A brown-furred ape-like alien who comes from the forest planet of De Rosa which lies from within the Andromeda Galaxy of the universe, he fights with a Plasma Axe.
-When Gamof's job as a lumberjack is compromised at the hand of an unknown Earth microbe virus that destroys nearly all of De Rosa's forests, he becomes a reluctant bounty hunter and eventually meets up with Hayato, becoming good friends with him.
+Gamof Gohgry - A brown-furred ape-like alien who comes from the forest planet of De Rosa which lies from within the Andromeda Galaxy of the universe and who fights with a Plasma Axe.
+Gamof's job as a lumberjack is compromised by an unknown Earth microbe virus that destroys nearly all of De Rosa's forests.
+It was discovered that a type of thistle that can only be grown on Planet De Rosa is the raw material for a drug called "White Heaven," which is 3,000 times more potent than heroin.
+People competed to grow this money-producing plant, and the planet's rich forests were devastated.
+The ordinary people of Planet De Rosa were forced to leave their devastated planet and go to work.
+Gamof becomes a reluctant bounty hunter and meets up with Hayato, becoming good friends with him.
 When Gamof learns about the threat of the Fourth Empire, he joins the Star Gladiator project along with Hayato so that he can protect both his home planet and his family.
-Voiced by Daisuke Gōri.
+In Gamof’s true ending, its revealed that a few years after the Final Crusade, Gamof had purchased the woodlands with his reward money and decided to return to his peaceful life as a lumberman.
+However, to ensure that the woodlands are never corrupted again, Gamof forms an organization against drugs.
+Several years after the event of the sequel, he is frequently visited by Hayato, June and a younger Ele.
+His human counterpart in the second game is a fellow Star Gladiator and a Japanese military war soldier named Gantetsu.

-Franco Gerelt: A renowned and honorable Spanish matador, he is an expert fencer and fights with a Plasma Rapier.
-Seeing the strong potential that Gerelt has from within his fighting skills, Bilstein kidnapped Gerelt's wife and daughter with the help of a rival matador who had envied Gerelt's popularity and skill and coerced Gerelt to follow his command.
+Franco Gerelt - A renowned and honorable Spanish matador, he is an expert fencer and fights with a Plasma Rapier.
+Seeing the strong potential that Gerelt has from his fighting skills, Bilstein kidnapped Gerelt's wife and daughter with the help of a rival matador who had envied Gerelt's popularity and skill and coerced Gerelt to follow his command.
 Bilstein also implanted a bomb in his chest which would be triggered if he disobeys.
-Voiced by Hisao Egawa.
+To his dismay, his old Spanish female friend, Claire, is loyal to Bilstein.
+In his true ending, Gerelt surrenders to the Earth’s United Forces and was prepared to accept the death penalty for his reluctant past crimes, but to his shock, he learns that his punishment is five years in prison, thanks to his adoring fans who had helped rescue Gerelt’s family from prison and clear his name, after the truth about how Bilstein blackmailed him was revealed and that Gerelt is overjoyed to be reunited with his wife and daughter.

-Vector: An emotionless prototype assassin robot created by Bilstein to be the ultimate killing weapon.
+Vector - An emotionless prototype assassin robot created by Bilstein to be the ultimate killing weapon.
 It fights with a Plasma Gun.
 Vector's only directive is to seek and destroy every single human being.
-Vector makes a cameo appearance in Roll's ending in Tatsunoko vs. Capcom: Ultimate All-Stars.
-Voiced by Osamu Hosoi.
+Its previous version in the second game is a prototype called Omega.
+Vector makes a cameo appearance in Roll's ending in Tatsunoko vs. Capcom, in which he is reprogrammed to do household tasks.